0xdreadnaught/v24/README.md

 # Voron 2.6873 - Lilith

-This repository contains configuration backups and custom scripts for my Voron 2.4, dubbed Lilith.
+This repository contains configuration backups and custom scripts for my Voron 2.4.
-Lilith, the evil daughter of Diablo, parallels 3D printing's dark allure—both look cool and may burn your house down in the middle of the night.

 These scripts and configs are not intended for public replication but serve as a cautionary showcase of what not to do with your Voron 2.4.
 The base printer is a Siboor v2.4r2 Aug(Dec refresh).
 The only thing remaining from Siboor is the OS on the BTT-pi.